eMahtab/word-search-ii/README.md

 		}
 }
 ```
 **The `word` property reflects whether the `TrieNode` marks the end of a word or not.
-If word property is null, it means it doesn't mark the end of a word, otherwise is its not null it means, it marks the end of a word, and in that case we will set the `word` property to that particular word for which it marks the end.**
+If word property is null, it means it doesn't mark the end of a word, otherwise if its not null it means, it marks the end of a word, and in that case we will set the `word` property to that particular word for which it marks the end.**

 ### Build Trie :